 Plant swaps are the new clothing swaps—an opportunity for like-minded individuals to get together and share their love of monsteras, pothos, and beyond.
 There's only one requirement to attend: You must bring a plant or clipping to swap with other attendees, so everyone leaves with a fun new addition to their indoor garden.

-Since plant swaps are still new, finding one isn’t always easy.
-Khoa Hoang, Brightly’s product designer and self-certified plant dad, recommends following local plant shops on Instagram, which may be hosting a swap.
+Since plant swaps are still new, finding one isn't always easy.
+Plant expert Khoa Hoang recommends following local plant shops on Instagram, which may be hosting a swap.
 Also, follow plant influencers in your area.
-They’re typically in-the-know about upcoming events.
+They're typically in-the-know about upcoming events.

 4. Propagate Existing Plants